nasa/fprime/docs/HowTo/develop-subtopologies.md

 ### `configureTopology()`

 This function contains any setup that needs to be done for your topology.
 This will depend on the components you instantiate.
 It can range from setting up your rate group (which we will do) to defining your framing/deframing protocol for a custom (or F Prime's) communication engine.
-In our situation, we need to set up the rate group driver.
+In our situation, we need to pass in the context to our rate group (even though it is empty for the sake of our example).

 ```cpp
 // Rate groups may supply a context token to each of the attached children whose purpose is set by the project.
 The